 The misperception that homeowner’s insurance would cover the contents of art studios created severe hardships for many artists who lost their homes and studios in the Gatlinburg, Tennessee, wildfires in 2016.
 Two teenage boys dropping lit matches on the popular Chimney Tops Trail started a fire exacerbated by strong winds, spreading to encompass over 15 miles of land.
 Fourteen people were killed and 200 injured, with over 2000 buildings destroyed, including many homes/studios of artists associated with the nearby Arrowmont Art School.
 Unfortunately, many artists lost their inventory of artwork and equipment, only to find that their homeowner’s policies did not cover the items.

-Seth Zaremba, founder, and president of Zinc Insurance weighed in on the necessary basic coverage for artists whose work is not already covered by a third party’s insurance plan.
+Seth Zaremba, founder, and president of Zinc Insurance, weighed in on the necessary basic coverage for artists whose work is not already covered by a third party’s insurance plan.
 “Artists should have an Inland marine policy that covers the value of their works, equipment, and supplies wherever they are located,” Zaremba explains.
 “Policies can be built to fit the per-item value as well as the total value of their work, equipment, and supplies.”

-The policy can also pay for injuries at your studio’s premises.
+Liability may also not be covered on your homeowner or renter’s policy.
+Art insurance policies like Zinc’s can also pay for injuries at your studio’s premises.
 If a collector visits your studio and is accidentally hurt and they sue you, you are covered.
 Product liability is also covered, which pays for damages that occur because of something intrinsic to your art that ends up hurting someone.
 For example, you create a sculpture with sharp edges, and your customer severely cuts themselves, requiring an emergency room visit to the hospital.
 If they sue you for damages, you’re covered.